konsumer/cross-cf/README.md

 - read wrangler.toml for named KV, and use less config (ids, etc)
 - allow lookup (from remote) of KV by name (not ID)
 - put throttling limits and fail-recovery into API stuff
-- add CLI to npm publish (for migrating KV)